 In order to have our students fully engage in class, we have a no cell phone policy at HP.
-The 2021-22 Highland Park School Handbook states:
+The HPMS Student and Family Handbook states:

 “Cell phones and other electronic devices need to be “off and away” from the time you enter the building until the bell rings at 3:50”

 This year however, we have seen a significant increase in the amount of phone use by students in their classes and halls.
-We have also seen more social anxiety (aka middle school drama) that is tied directly to texting during the school day.
+We have also seen more social anxiety and social drama that is tied directly to messaging and texting during the school day.